-2023 Volunteer Information
+2025 Volunteer Information

 Thank you for volunteering!
 Please see your section below for details on your position.
-You will get your packets with your supplies in them at the Safety Meeting at 3:30pm at City Dock on the 4th of July.
+You will get your packets with your supplies in them BEFORE the Safety Meeting at 3pm at City Dock on the 4th of July.
+Please show up early for instructions.
 Don't forget to bring your sunscreen, water, and shade if needed.
-Everyone should have a cell phone, and all boats should have a radio (not provided).

 Course Set Up